-Default Value: 5 sec Valid Values: See "Timeout Value Format" on page 183.
-Changes Take Effect: At the next reconnection attempt report-connid-changes use-data-from
+Valid Values: See "Timeout Value Format" on page 181.
+Changes Take Effect: At the next reconnection attempt report-connid-changes true EventPartyChanged is generated. false EventPartyChanged is not generated.

 Specifies the time interval after which a remote T-Server attempts to connect to this T-Server after an unsuccessful attempt or a lost connection.
 The number of attempts is unlimited.
 At startup, T-Server immediately attempts the first connection, without this timeout.